encode/encode.github.io/reports/december-2020.md

 # Financial report

-Sponsor income for the financial year 2019/2020 was about £60k.
+Sponsor income for 2020 was about £60k.
 Less admin expenses of £13k. (office rental, accountancy costs, conference travel, cost of software services).
 Less corporation tax of £5k.
 Total remaining for salary/dividends £42k.

 At some point something will need to change here, at least a little, but we've currently enough in the business bank account to give us some runway for the time being.